(Translate this site)

 This would be a new experience for me in Shadow.
 Though it was thrilling, I thought that on balance I didn't care for it.
 It called to mind my most terrifying ride in an extreme amusement park contraption, around age ten.
 As well as a terrible involuntary leap off a mountain in the more recent past.
 But in that instance there'd been lots of trees to catch us, and everything had turned out amazingly well.

 "Nudge it to the left now!
 Just barely!
 Just barely!"
 Dennis screamed over the wind blast, as we neared the hilltop horizon.
-It sounded as if he were far, far away...
+It sounded as if Dennis were far, far away...

 Then we were flying.
-A lot of the awful noise and vibration we'd been experiencing before suddenly receded into the distance.
+A lot of the awful noise and vibration we'd been experiencing before suddenly receded into the distance, leaving behind only fading echoes in our ears and bones.
 Somewhere though, the V.I.P. still frantically begged God to save him.
 Amen, I thought.
-There was lots and lots of air underneath us, and my drivetrain was suddenly freewheeling like mad-- blue smoke abruptly burst out from all around the edges of the hood in front of me.
+There was lots and lots of air underneath us, and my drivetrain was suddenly freewheeling like mad-- blue smoke abruptly burst out from around the rear and side edges of the hood in front of me.

-I felt myself lift up out of my seat.
-It was like a dream.
-But the smell of human excrement still hung around me.
-Even stronger than before, if that was possible.
-For some unfathomable reason all the wind rushing through the car could not completely rid us of the odor.
+I felt myself lift up out of my seat, restrained only by my seat belt.
+It might have seemed like a dream, but for the smell of human excrement still assaulting us.
+And doing so even stronger than before-- if that was possible.
+For some unfathomable reason, all the wind rushing through the car could not completely rid us of the odor.

 What if Shadowfast became permanently marred by the smell?
 I thought, even as I should have been worrying about many other things.